Over 53% of all children born in the United States receIve food benefits.

 Sept 5th + 6th

-On September 5th and 6th, 2017, we’ll bring together futurists, designers, technologists, researchers, public health experts, policymakers, and private sector collaborators to reimagine what is possible for the Special Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC) program in the Digital Age.
-Experts from IDEO will facilitate the 1½ day experience at the MIT Media Lab, and together we will design innovative ways to nurture 53% of our nation’s future.
-We believe that your unique perspectives can make an important contribution towards shaping this future, and truly hope you can join us in September for this event.
-RSVP NOW!
+On September 5th and 6th, 2017, we brought together futurists, designers, technologists, researchers, public health experts, policymakers, and private sector collaborators to reimagine what is possible for the Special Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC) program in the Digital Age.
+Experts from IDEO facilitated the 1½ day experience at the MIT Media Lab, and together we designed innovative ways to nurture 53% of our nation’s future.
+We believe that your unique perspectives can make an important contribution towards shaping this future.

 NURTURING THE FUTURE